 Once you’ve been discharged from your bankruptcy, you can apply for a mortgage.
 However, this doesn’t mean your application will be accepted, as lenders will still see you as a high-risk applicant for a while.
 Essentially, the more recent your bankruptcy is, the harder it will be to get a mortgage.
 It’s also vital that you consider whether you’re in a position to afford mortgage repayments and the other costs that come with owning a property.
 The last thing you want to do is fall behind on your mortgage repayments following a bankruptcy, as you’ll find yourself in a worse position.

 If you would like to give yourself the best chance of having your mortgage application accepted, and you would like to gain access to more affordable options, it’s best to wait a while until your credit score has improved following your bankruptcy.
-You can carry out a free credit check to assess your current situation and then work on keeping your record clear so you’re in a better position when you finally submit your mortgage application.
+You can carry out a free credit check (free for 30 days, then £14.99 a month - cancel online any time) to assess your current situation and then work on keeping your record clear so you’re in a better position when you finally submit your mortgage application.